LazyRen/2019-Data-Science/assignment3-clustering/README.md

 2. Run DBSCAN to create new outputFiles

-Either way will use ideal & created output files to evaluate the accuracy.<br>Note that in order to run first command, you **MUST** have output files ready.
+Either way program will use ideal & created output files to evaluate the accuracy.<br>Note that in order to run first command, you **MUST** have output files ready.

 Directory of the files may be modified with below global variables.